 - Login to your Microsoft account

 - Chose the Office installation to use

 - Run office and activate

 During this above process, there are a number of confusing points, but perhaps the most confusing is what Microsoft considers a “Product Key”.
 On the key card is a “Product Key” and it even uses vernacular like “Use this product key”.
 Also, the key is in the format of previous types of Microsoft product keys, namely the 25 alphanumeric characters separated by dashes.
 It looks like the following fake example:

 As you start the installation, all Microsoft front end installers or products act as recognizers for the above redeem code (I’ll be calling it this from now on).
 If you have Office 2016 pre-installed, running any of the Office applications for the first time takes you through this process when clicking “Activate”.
-Near as I can tell, the redeem code is recognized as valid and for an applicable (non-enterprise) product, and then you’re directed to a Microsoft sign-in page.
+Near as I can tell, the redeem code is recognized as valid and for an application (non-enterprise) product, and then you’re directed to a Microsoft sign-in page.